avar/git-hyperfine/README.md

     Emit debugging messages about what we’re doing internally.

   - \--ghf-trace
-    Intrument generated code with "set -x".
+    Instrument generated code with "set -x".
 For use with man:git-hyperfine\[1\]*s '--show-output*.

   - \--ghf-dry-run